As the world races to ramp up spending to address climate change, one question looms large: Where will the money come from?

 More Money & Beyond

 The numbers on global climate finance tell a simple story: Everyone needs to do more—much more.
 Banks, corporations, and governments, in particular, have the capacity to ramp up their efforts.
-The Climate Policy Initiative’s report urges that “coordination across silos of public and private financial actors is needed to ensure coherence and impact on net-zero and sustainability,” and that “climate investment should ideally count in trillions, whereas fossil fuel investments should virtually stop in this decade.”
+The Climate Policy Initiative’s report urges that “coordination across silos of public and private financial actors is needed to ensure coherence and impact on net-zero and sustainability.”
 1

 “A movement is underway to take renewables from being a niche sector to being an important part of the whole picture,” Wetherbee said.
 “We have to green the whole picture, not just have a little place on the shelf for renewables, alongside all the harmful things we’re doing.”